Surrounding Selected Text With Span Tags

 Hi,Thanks for replying.
 I’m using Chrome version 84.0.4147.89.
 Also when I say Chrome Dev environment I’m talking about Chrome DevTool.
 When I view my page in Chrome DevTool and highlight a text string, upon releasing the mouse after highlighting the text, the highlighted text has a blue background.

 The problem is the highlighted text should have a red color but instead they remain the same.
-When I save my markup, css, and script in an html file, and view my page, the highlighted text has a blue background but the text color change to red when I click anywhere on the page.
-In jsFiddle no matter how many times I click on the page the blue background still remains and the text color remains unchanged.
+When I save my markup, css, and script in an html file, and view my page in Chrom DevTool, the highlighted text has a blue background but the text color change to red when I click anywhere on the page.
+In jsFiddle no matter how many times I click on the page the blue background still remains and the text color is not red.